-Road construction can be a lengthy, disruptive process—so ensuring your project stays on schedule is one of your most important responsibilities.
+Road construction can be a lengthy, disruptive process—so ensuring that your project stays on schedule is one of your most important responsibilities as a project manager.

-Even before any groundwork can be completed, the planning stages of some roadways can take months of soil analysis by engineers.
-Public consultation can also be a factor in road-building plans.
-These activities are crucial in defining the scope of the project and estimating potential risks.
+Even before groundwork can be begin, the planning stages of some roadways require months of soil analysis by engineers.
+Public consultation can also be a factor in road-building plans that pushes back schedules.
+While they do take time to complete, these activities are crucial in defining the scope of the project and assessing potential risks.